25 of the Greatest Cover Songs-2022 update

 - “Bad Side of the Moon” by Elton John, it’s hard to outdo Sir Elton but here is an awesome cover from the Canadian rock band April Wine.
 Far as I know it’s never been covered since.

 - In honour of the recent passing (at the time of the original post) of Dave Bartholomew (December 24, 1918-June 23, 2019) “Ain’t That a Shame” written with and performed by Fats Domino and a terrific cover from Cheap Trick.

-- Another cover of a Dave Bartholomew penned song (I discussed already) but here it is again, the original “I Hear You Knocking” by Smiley Lewis (1955) and the awesome cover by Dave Edmunds in 1970, note the fine lip syncing in the video!
+- Another cover of a Dave Bartholomew penned song (I discussed already) but here it is again, the original “I Hear You Knocking” by Smiley Lewis (1955) and the awesome cover by Dave Edmunds in 1970.
+Search my blog for lot’s more on this song and Edmunds.